Sylvanus Olympio: Foreign policy

 Olympio largely pursued a policy of connecting Togo with Britain, the United States and other Western Bloc countries.
 In 1962, he visited the United States and had a friendly meeting with President John F. Kennedy.
-In many respects, he was a cultural linkage between British and French West Africa and spoke both languages fluently and connected with the elites in both circles.
+In many respects, Olynpio was a cultural link between British and French West Africa; he spoke both languages fluently and connected with the elites in both circles.

 Togo–Ghana relations

 One of the defining dynamics during Olympio's presidency was the tense relationship between Ghana and Togo.
-Kwame Nkrumah and Olympio were initially allies working together to gain independence for their neighboring countries; however, the two leaders split when fighting over the western part of the German colony which had become part of the British Gold Coast and eventually part of Ghana.
+Kwame Nkrumah and Olympio were initially allies working together to gain independence for their neighbouring countries; however, the two leaders split when fighting over the western part of the German colony, which had become part of the British Gold Coast and eventually part of Ghana.
 The division resulted in splitting up the land of the Ewe people.
-Nkrumah proposed openly that Togo and Ghana dissolve the colonial borders and unite while Olympio sought to have the eastern part of the German colony returned to Togo.
-The relationship became quite tense with Olympio referring to Nkrumah as a "black imperialist" and Nkrumah repeatedly threatening Olympio's government.
+Nkrumah proposed openly that Togo and Ghana dissolve the colonial borders and unite, while Olympio sought to have the eastern part of the German colony returned to Togo.
+The relationship became quite tense, with Olympio referring to Nkrumah as a "black imperialist" and Nkrumah repeatedly threatening Olympio's government.

-Relations between the two countries became very tense after 1961 with multiple assassination attempts against each leader resulting in accusations against the other leader and domestic repression leading to refugees receiving support from the other country.
+Relations between the two countries deteriorated after 1961 with multiple assassination attempts against each leader resulting in accusations against the other leader and domestic repression leading to refugees receiving support from the other country.
 Exiles opposing Nkrumah organized in Togo and exiles opposing Olympio organized in Ghana creating a very tense atmosphere.

 Togo–France relations

-The French initially treated Olympio with significant hostility during the transition to independence and later, after Olympio became the President in 1961, the French became concerned that Olympio was largely aligned with British and American interests.
+The French initially treated Olympio with significant hostility during the transition to independence and later, after Olympio became President in 1961, the French became concerned that he was largely aligned with British and American interests.
 Olympio adopted a unique position for early independent African leaders of former French territories.
 Although he tried to rely on little foreign aid, when necessary he relied on German aid rather than French aid.
 He was not part of the alliances between France and their ex-colonies (notably not joining the African and Malagasy Union) and fostered connections with former British colonies (namely Nigeria) and the United States.
 Eventually, he began to improve relations with France and when relations with Ghana were at their most tense, he secured a defense pact with the French in order to ensure protection for Togo.